franky-adl/react-starter-template/README.md

 ## How to run locally

-1. npm i
+1. pnpm install
-2. npm start
+2. pnpm start